Heritage Property Tax Rebate

 Whitby, ON L1N 2M8

-The Town will begin accepting new applications for heritage property tax rebates on September 1st of the year for which you would like the rebate.
-You must submit your application no later than October 15th of that same year, to allow sufficient time for registration of a heritage conservation easement agreement.
+The Town will begin accepting new applications for heritage property tax rebates on August 1st of the year for which you would like the rebate.
+You must submit your application no later than September 15th of that same year, to allow sufficient time for completion and registration of a Heritage Conservation Easement Agreement.

 (Fees may be subject to change.)